Kunichi Nomura: Early life

 Kun's mother is food researcher, Kouko Nomura, and his sister is chef and restaurateur, Yuri Nomura.
-His great grandfather on his father's side is the late journalist, Fumio Nomura.
+His great-grandfather on his father's side is journalist Fumio Nomura.

 Kun enrolled in Gakushuin kindergarten at the age of six and went on to spend most of his school years at Gakushuin until graduating high school in 1992.
 During his junior year in high school, he studied abroad in Texas for a year.
 Upon his return to Japan, he enrolled in Keio University's Faculty of Policy Management, although he spent most of his junior and senior years backpacking in Asia and Europe.

 Upon his return to Japan from his extensive travels, Kun opened a beach café called Sputnik at Tsujidō Kaigan in 1999, which he operated until 2005.
 After being influenced by The Electric Kool-Aid Acid Test, and Ken Kesey's Further bus trip in the mid 60s, Kun purchased a double-decker bus from London in 2004 and went on a journey with photographers, skateboarders, artists, writers and DJs, traveling from the most northern point to the southern tip of Japan, producing events and parties along the way.